saurabh1294/schedule-app/README.md

 * Since the whole markup of this application is controlled by ngIf, it's difficult to test every piece of this application as is.
 * To test this application as a whole, the entire markup of the application is to be prefilled via static json response.
 I haven't written all test cases covering this application owing to time constraints.
 But it's easy to test UI elements by matching them with
-  JSON response data and simulating button clicks by using triggerEventHandler(), spyOn() etc.
+  JSON response data and simulating mouse clicks by using triggerEventHandler(), spyOn() etc.